 American Family Publishers (AFP) is no longer in business.
 They were a New Jersey-based competitor of Publishers Clearing House, and they had a similar business model.
 Both companies were direct marketers who sold magazine subscriptions and other products.

-Both companies used large sweepstakes, with prizes worth hundreds of thousands or even millions of dollars, to promote their services.
+Both companies used large sweepstakes, with prizes worth hundreds of thousands or even millions of dollars, to promote themselves.
 And both ran afoul of the law for deceptive sweepstakes practices that caused people to think they had already won a prize that hadn't been drawn yet, or that they needed to make a purchase to win.

 AFP changed its name to American Family Enterprises before filing for bankruptcy in 1998, according to Wikipedia.